abyssDS/sfmlWiki/TutorialGQE-Engine.md

 ## <a name="namespaces" />Namespaces [ [Top] ](#top)

 Most Game Engines begin with basic building blocks that are borrowed, stolen (hopefully not!), or written by other people.
 SFML is an example of a building block that provides basic Graphics, Sound, Network, System, and Image support.
-All of the classes in SFML are wrapped in a container known as a Namespace called SFML.
-This is why every class, enumeration, constant, and variable is prefaced with SFML::.
+All of the classes in SFML are wrapped in a container known as a Namespace called `sf`.
+This is why every class, enumeration, constant, and variable is prefaced with `sf::`.
 For us, we will wrap our game engine in the Namespace of GQE (which stands for GatorQue Engine, after my nick GatorQue).
 Feel free to use a different Namespace for your project, but keep it simple and short if you do, it saves typing.
 To wrap a class inside of a namespace you simply do the following for the .hpp file.
 ```cpp
 namespace MyStuff
 {